alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-13-rule-on-holding-funeral-ceremonies.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 5/345"
 hijri: Dhul-Hijjah 23, 1441
-excerpt: Your practice is not in accordance with the Sunnah and we do not know of any basis for it in Shari‘ah.
+summary: Your practice is not in accordance with the Sunnah and we do not know of any basis for it in Shari‘ah.
 date: 2020/08/13
 category: [funerals, fatwas, bidah]
 shaykhs: Shaykh Ibn Baz